KyanoTrevisan/bigdata-project/README.md

 These images were collected using a custom script `scraper.py` which automates the process of scraping images from Google.

 ## Models
-We experimented with various architectures including AlexNet, VGG, and ResNet to determine the most effective model for our classification task.
+We experimented with various architectures to determine the most effective model for our classification task.
 The models were trained and validated on our dataset, and their performance was compared based on accuracy and error rates.

 ## Files
 - `scraper.py`: Script used for scraping images from Google to build the dataset.